KiNgMaR/lograffe/README.md

 # lograffe
-Lograffe is a **structured logger** for modern C++.
-It is inspired by [logrus](https://github.com/sirupsen/logrus), a similar library for the Go programming language.
+lograffe is a **structured logger** for modern C++.
+It is inspired by [logrus](https://github.com/sirupsen/logrus) and [zap](https://github.com/uber-go/zap), similar libraries for the Go programming language.

-Lograffe's focus is on being a really fast and reliable _structured_ logger.
+lograffe's focus is on being a really fast and reliable _structured_ logger.
 If you need a traditional logger with printf-like syntax, lograffe probably is not for you.

 ## Some design goals